cloudmesh/technologies/chapters/tech/rabbitmq.md

 RabbitMQ, have been created to help with the management of big data in various organizations and institutions.

-RabbitMQ is widely used for the management of big data.
+RabbitMQ [:o: refernce missing ] is widely used for the management of big data.
 Essentially, it is a message-queuing technology also referred to as a message manager.
 Through it, messages can be define and applications can connect to the queue and relay a message through it.
 The message may